 On a regular and on-going basis, we conduct audits through our internal audit department of various aspects of our business and operations.
 These internal audits are conducted to insure compliance with our policies and to strengthen our operations and related internal controls.
 The Audit Committee of our Board of Directors regularly reviews the results of these internal audits and, when appropriate, suggests remedial measures and actions to correct noted deficiencies or strengthen areas of weakness.
-There can be no assurance that these internal audits will uncover all material deficiencies or areas of weakness in our operations or internal controls.
-If left undetected and uncorrected, such deficiencies and weaknesses could have a material adverse effect on our financial condition and results of operations.
+There can be no assurance that these internal audits will uncover all material deficiencies or areas of weaknesses could have a material adverse effect on our financial condition and results of operations.